-So, if it’s safe to say that some of us our pretty attached to our jeans, it’s even safer to say that almost everyone has a pair.
-In turn, almost everyone will have to deal with the dreaded decision to move on from that favorite pair, even if it may be barely in tact.
+So, if it’s safe to say that some of us are pretty attached to our jeans, it’s even safer to say that almost everyone has a pair.
+In turn, almost everyone will have to deal with the dreaded decision to move on from that favorite pair, even if it may be barely intact.
 But what next?

 In addition to sentimental strings keeping you from tossing them in the trash, jean production itself takes up quite a bit of natural resources and makes it important to think twice before giving them the boot.
 Just to give you an idea, it takes about 1,500 gallons of water to grow the cotton used to make only one pair.

 These factors, plus the grand fact that reuse saves money, leads us to believe that fully utilizing this classic fashion item just makes sense (cents?).
 So, here are 8 ways to give those blue jeans a second chance.